TLAliceDev/CHIP8Assembler/README.md

 LOAD X   : Loads X Bytes of Data from Memory Starting at I, Storing in V0-VX (0xFX65)

+Comments can be added with \#

+Numbers can be represented using Binary, Octal, Decimal and Hexadecimal by starting the number with 0b, 0o, 0d, 0x respectively.
+By default numbers will be interpreted as decimal.

 # Register Operations: